© Dept of Fish & Game, Alaska Division of Tourism

 PETERSBURG MARINE MAMMAL CENTER

-Located in the back of the Viking Travel Building at the corner of Gjoa and Nordic Drive, the Marine Mammal Center offers lots of information, and awesome interactive whale learning display and videos and DVD’s on whales and marine mammals of Southeast Alaska.
+Located in the Visitor Information Center on the corner of 1st and Fram St, the Marine Mammal Center offers lots of information, and awesome interactive whale learning display and videos and DVD’s on whales and marine mammals of Southeast Alaska.
 The center’s mission is to assist researchers and serve as a link between researchers, locals, schools, community members and visitors and help develop programs on local marine life.

 WHAT TO DO, A LITTLE FURTHER AWAY AND JUST AS MAGNIFICENT…